NVIDIAAICITYCHALLENGE/2019AICITY_Code_From_Top_Teams/README.md

 # 2019AICITY Code From Top Teams
-The code from the top teams in the 2019 AI City Challenge
+The code from the top teams in the 2019 AI City Challenge (not in any paraticular order)

 * Team BUPT:
 [Track1](https://github.com/he010103/Traffic-Brain)